dat-tran05/robust-ensemble-kd/docs/report/report.md

 Our experimental setup differs from the original AGRE-KD paper in several ways that likely contribute to our lower baseline performance (84.62% vs. 87.9% WGA).

 **Ensemble size.** We used 5 teachers rather than the paper's 10.
-The AGRE-KD appendix demonstrates that worst-group accuracy scales substantially with ensemble size—from approximately 82% with 5 teachers to 88% with 10 teachers, and up to 90% with 50 teachers.
+The AGRE-KD appendix demonstrates that worst-group accuracy scales substantially with ensemble size, from approximately 82% with 5 teachers to 88% with 10 teachers, and up to 90% with 50 teachers.
 Our smaller ensemble likely explains a significant portion of the performance gap, as fewer teachers provide less diversity for the gradient-based weighting to exploit.

 **Training duration.** Our students trained for 30 epochs compared to 100 epochs in the original work.
 This shorter training schedule, necessitated by our project timeline of approximately two weeks, may have resulted in students that had not fully converged.
 The feature distillation gains we observe might be larger with longer training that allows the projection layer to fully optimize.

 **Dataset scope.** We evaluated exclusively on Waterbirds, a binary classification task with a single spurious correlation (bird type vs. background).
 The effectiveness of feature distillation may differ on datasets with more complex spurious structures, such as CelebA (multiple attributes) or MultiNLI (language-based shortcuts).

 **Compute constraints.** This was a course project with limited computational resources.
-We prioritized experimental breadth—testing multiple hypotheses about feature distillation—over extensive hyperparameter tuning or larger-scale ablations.
+We prioritized experimental breadth, testing multiple hypotheses about feature distillation, over extensive hyperparameter tuning or larger-scale ablations.

 **Batch-level gradient weighting.** Our AGRE-KD implementation computes teacher weights at the batch level rather than per-sample.
 While the original paper's notation $W_t(x_i)$ suggests per-sample weighting, computing individual gradients for each sample would require $O(\text{batch\_size} \times \text{num\_teachers})$ backward passes per training step.
 Our batch-level approach computes one weight per teacher per batch, reducing this to $O(\text{num\_teachers})$ backward passes while still capturing the gradient alignment signal.
 This is a common practical approximation in gradient-based methods.